Texas Child Custody Law

-Children don't generally think ahead to the serious consequences of their actions and may not even realize the wheels they may be setting in motion by making such a statement.
+Children don’t generally think ahead to the serious consequences of their actions and may not even realize the wheels they may be setting in motion by making such a statement.
 In fact, it often happens that after a child tells one parent that they want to live with them, they then tell the other parent the same.
-Children who love both parents don't want to hurt either one and this is one way this can get expressed.
-Also, children love to manipulate their parents by complaining about the other parent - and maybe even exaggerating what goes on in the other parent's home - and this is especially true when they know that the parents do not communicate very well.
+Children who love both parents don’t want to hurt either one and this is one way this gets expressed.
+Also, children love to manipulate their parents by complaining about the other parent – and maybe even exaggerating what goes on in the other parent’s home – and this is especially true when they know that the parents do not communicate very well.

-If the child is convincing, the visiting parent then starts up expensive and emotional litigation - sometimes for good reason, but not always.
-Sometimes, at the time the child is interviewed (which is generally at the time of the court hearing) the child recants and the whole thing is a big waste of time and money.
-This further drives a wedge between two parents who couldn't work together to begin with, so it is important to be sure that the child understands the consequences of their statements and that there are good reasons for them to be making such statements.
+If the child is convincing, the visiting parent then starts up expensive and emotional litigation – sometimes for good reason, but not always.
+Sometimes, at the time the child is interviewed (which is generally at the time of the court hearing) the child recants and the whole thing becomes a big waste of time and money.
+This further drives a wedge between two parents who couldn’t work together to begin with, so it is important to be sure that the child understands the consequences of their statements and that there are good reasons for them to be making such statements.

-We often see a visiting parent bribing (often unintentionally) the child to make this election.
-Sometimes it is not an outright "bribe", but rather more flexibility with rules, the promise of a car at 16, etc. Cases involving a choice by a child over 12 are overwhelmingly filed in August, after the child has spent 4 or 6 weeks with dad, had a great time, and decides s/he wants to stay.
+We often see a visiting parent bribing (sometimes unintentionally) the child to make this election.
+Sometimes it is not an outright “bribe”, but rather more flexibility with rules, the promise of a car at 16, etc. Cases involving a choice by a child over 12 are overwhelmingly filed in August, after the child has spent 4 or 6 weeks with dad, had a great time, and decides s/he wants to stay.